linux-lock/bpflock/README.md

     - restrict: access is allowed only from processes that are in the initial mnt namespace.
 This allows systemd and container managers to properly setup the working environment or communicate with hardware.
 Default permission.

- * Restricted access:
+ * Blocked access:
-   - integrity: run in integrity mode, kernel features that allow userland to modify the running kernel are disabled.
+   If in restrict mode, then the integrity mode of kernel lock down will be enforced for all processes that are not in the initial mnt namespace, and kernel features to modify the running kernel are blocked.

  * Special access exceptions in case of restricted access:
    - unsigned_module: allow unsigned module loading.